 I REMEMBER ...

 ... as a child, my grandfather telling my brother and me about his time in WWII.
 I probably didn't pay attention then, but I do now.
-I remember his trunk that held his Army uniform and various "memorabilia" from his service, and his Purple Heart, which hung on his wall up to his death.
+I remember his trunk that held his Army uniform and various "memorabilia" from his service, and his Purple Heart, which hangs on his wall even now.

 ... voting in mock elections in school, as early as the sixth grade.
 I couldn't wait until I was big and old enough to vote, and I had a crazy notion that I would grow up to be President.